We're so excited to partner with you, and look forward to a great semester!

 Communicate as much as possible.
 You will receive an email from Karen Jabens when your library instructor is assigned to your class.
 Your library instructor will follow up with you about two weeks before your sessions.
 Please email a response with as much information about your class as you can.
 Feel free to email us first with your syllabus and other information if you'd like to!

 Give us context.
-We do our best when we have a syllabus, a paper prompt, and an idea of the challenges your class is facing.
-Our instructors have experience with Composition courses, but may not know your particular class.
-We can tailor your classes for a great experience if you communicate the narrative of your class so far.
+We will ask you for a syllabus, a paper prompt, and an idea of the challenges your class is facing.
+We will tailor your classes for the best outcomes if you communicate the trajectory of your class so far.

 Give us time.
 Schedule as soon as you can, even if it's for a date later in the semester.
 We prep and practice for your classes, and need extra time if you would like us to prepare a special activity for your class.
 Please book your instruction sessions at least a week in advance.

 Student preparation.
 As students begin researching, frame their project as a non-linear process of discovery.
 Library instruction will help students learn the elements of the research process, but students must critically analyze what they discover during this process and incorporate only the most appropriate information into their research papers.
 In our lesson plans, we use concepts and language from the textbooks.
 Feel free to assign the research and evaluation sections of the textbooks in advance of our sessions, and please let us know which book you use in class.